 Please include the author(s) full name(s), email address(es), and phone number(s) and an updated CV containing educational background and current employment and/or research efforts and interests.

 Permission to Publish and Public Affairs Office (PAO) Release: Upon a decision to publish an article or monograph, the Press will contact the author with release forms and, if appropriate, Army PAO clearance forms.
 NOTE: US government employees must obtain PAO clearance from their organizations and must submit written evidence of the same to the Press before the manuscript can be published.

-Monographs, Books, and Publications has no general rules about the formatting of articles upon initial submission.
+Monographs, Books, & Publications has no general rules about the formatting of articles upon initial submission.
 There are, however, rules governing the formatting of the final submission.
 See Final Manuscript Preparation Guidelines for details.
 Although bepress can provide limited technical support, it is ultimately the responsibility of authors to produce an electronic version of the article as a high-quality PDF (Adobe's Portable Document Format) file, or a Microsoft Word, WordPerfect or RTF file that can be converted to a PDF file.
 A Microsoft Word file must be submitted, even if authors submit a PDF file.

 It is understood that the current state of technology of Adobe PDF files is such that there are no, and can be no, guarantees PDF documents will work perfectly with all the possible hardware and software configurations authors may have.

 As further described in our submission agreement (the Submission Agreement), in consideration for publication of the article, authors assign to US Army War College (USAWC) Press all copyright in the article, subject to the expansive personal--use exceptions described below.

 Attribution and Usage Policies